tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     ![Demo](./images/schemamixin1.png)

-7. We'll also create a new Mixin from scratch.
+7. We'll also create a new Field Group from scratch.
 Click the "+Add" button on the left panel.

       <!---
       ![Demo](./images/schemamixin6.png)